-The Chairman of the various Board Committees takes the lead on matters falling within his or her purview that should not involve the Chief Executive Officer.
+The Chair of each Board Committee takes the lead on matters falling within his or her purview that should not involve the Chairman of the Board and Chief Executive Officer or the Lead Independent Director.
 The Board currently is organized into 6 Committees: Audit; Ethics, Environment, Safety and Health; Executive; Finance; Management Development and Compensation; and Nominating and Corporate Governance.
 From time to time, the Board may provide for such other standing or special Committees as may be necessary to carry out its responsibilities.